mindpixel-labs/vsc-expressionengine/README.md

 Enjoy!

 ## Disclaimer
 This is an unofficial Visual Studio Code Extension and is in no way affiliated, sponsored by or approved by EllisLab Corp, the makers of ExpressionEngine CMS.
-The ExpressionEngine mark is owned registered by EllisLab, Inc.
+The ExpressionEngine mark is owned and registered by EllisLab, Inc.